Robert S. Beightler: Honors

 Robert Beightler was the recipient of numerous honors, including the Distinguished Service Cross for his leadership in the Philippines campaign, the Silver Star Medal, the Purple Heart, the Combat Infantryman Badge, the Distinguished Service Medal for the New Georgia campaign, with an oak leaf cluster for his service in Bougainville and Luzon, and the Legion of Merit with an oak leaf cluster.
-His award of the Combat Infantryman Badge (CIB) was later revoked because Army regulations prohibit the CIB from being awarded to generals.
+His award of the Combat Infantryman Badge was later revoked because Army regulations prohibit the badge from being awarded to generals.

 On September 25, 1945, Beightler received his 33d degree from the Scottish Rite of Freemasonry.
 He was awarded the Legion of Honor from the Philippine government.
 In June 1952, Beightler was awarded an honorary doctorate from the University of the Ryukyus for his work in rebuilding the infrastructure.
 The National Guard armory in Columbus is named in his honor.
 It is the headquarters of the Ohio National Guard.